SpektraSystems/CloudLabs-Azure/azure-ml/AML-Lab.md

 ### Create Dataset
+Let's download the Dataset file in to the local system.
+Click [here](https://cloudlabsstore.blob.core.windows.net/wiv/HR-Employee-Attrition.csv) to download the Dataset.

 With Azure Machine Learning datasets, you can:
    • Keep a single copy of data in your storage, referenced by datasets.